BlackboxBench: A Comprehensive Benchmark of Black-box Adversarial Attacks: Implementation details on experiments

 In the experiments of transfer-based attacks, we test all four attack settings on ImageNet.
 We employ ResNet50 as the surrogate model and encompass all 17 models listed in Tab. \ref{tab:models} as target models.
+For attacks in model-fusion category, the surrogate models are ensembled by ResNet50, VGG-19$^{\dagger}$, Inception-V3, DenseNet-121 and ViT-B/16.
 The reported performances are averaged ASR over all target models.
 For untargeted attacks, we utilize Cross Entropy loss.
-The adversarial perburbation is bounded by $\ell_\infty=0.03$ with step size $1/255$ and $\ell_2=3$ with step size $0.3$ for all attacks.
+The adversarial perturbation is bounded by $\ell_\infty=0.03$ with step size $1/255$ and $\ell_2=3$ with step size $0.3$ for all attacks.
 The number of iteration is method-specific.
 For targeted attacks, we utilize the logit loss.
-The adversarial perburbation is bounded by $\ell_2=0.06$ with step size $0.006$ and $\ell_2=6$ with step size $0.6$ for all attacks.
+The adversarial perturbation is bounded by $\ell_2=0.06$ with step size $0.006$ and $\ell_2=6$ with step size $0.6$ for all attacks.
 The number of iteration varies by method, generally exceeding that of untargeted attacks.
+The composite attacks are conducted under $\{$untargeted, $\ell_{\infty}\}$ setting.
+When SGM is incorporated with model-fusion-based attacks, the surrogate models is only ensembled by ResNet50, DenseNet-121 and ViT-B/16, as SGM relies on residual modules in surrogate models.